 The Ahwahnee is an excellent example of “parkitecture,” a unique style generally found in National Park lodges.
 I write “generally” because parkitecture has since become popular outside of the National Parks, with other companies seeking to capitalize on the popularity of this style by imitating it.

 Perhaps the best imitator of this style is Disney, which has utilized parkitecture in three separate locations: Disney’s Grand Californian Hotel & Spa (located at Disneyland Resort in California), Disney’s Wilderness Lodge (located at Walt Disney World in Florida), and Disney’s Sequoia Lodge (located at Disneyland Paris Resort in France).

 If you know me, you know I’m a huge Disney fan; this new series of posts we’ll be doing called “Designing Disney” will take a look at real-world locations we’ve visited that have inspired Disney’s Imagineers.
 If you’re not a Disney fan, don’t worry, the references will be limited.
-After all, this is a post about The Ahwahnee, not about Disney!
+After all, this is a post about the Ahwahnee, not about Disney!

 On the opposite end of the spectrum, Tresidder wanted a hotel with only one hundred guest rooms that felt like a luxurious country home.
 While it ended up being an intimate design, that wasn’t always going to be the case.
-The plans for The Ahwahnee changed at numerous times during its development.
+The plans for the Ahwahnee changed at numerous times during its development.
+Interior designs also changed, and so too did the designers and artists working on the project.

 Due to these disputes, the park concessionaire was plagued with debt upon the hotel’s opening.
-To boost revenue during the slow winter season, they started what’s now known as the Bracebridge Dinner.
+To boost revenue during the slow winter season, they started what’s now known as the Bracebridge Dinner at Christmas.